JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.afk.exempt - When you have this permission you can't be kicked for being afk.
 (Recommended for vip)<br>
 uc.back.back.base - Allows you to use the back command.
 (Recommended for everyone)<br>
 uc.back.back.ondeath - Allows you to use the back command after you died.
 (Recommended for everyone)<br>
+uc.broadcast.broadcast.?.base - Allows you to use the /broadcast ? command.
+(Recommended for nobody)<br>
 uc.broadcast.broadcast.base - Allows you to use the /broadcast command.
 (Recommended for admin)<br>
 uc.burn.burn.base - Allows you to use the burn command.
 (Recommended for admin)<br>
 uc.deaf.deaf.base - Allows you to deaf someone.
 (Recommended for mod)<br>
 uc.deaf.undeaf.base - Allows you to undeaf someone.
 (Recommended for mod)<br>
+uc.default.ultimatecore.?.base - Allows you to use the /ultimatecore ? command.
+(Recommended for nobody)<br>
 uc.default.ultimatecore.base - Allows you to use the /ultimatecore command.
 (Recommended for owner)<br>
-uc.default.ultimatecore.clearcache.base - Allows you to use the /clearcache command.
+uc.default.ultimatecore.clearcache.?.base - Allows you to use the /ultimatecore clearcache ? command.
 (Recommended for nobody)<br>
-uc.default.ultimatecore.error.base - Allows you to use the /error command.
+uc.default.ultimatecore.clearcache.base - Allows you to use the /ultimatecore clearcache command.
 (Recommended for nobody)<br>
-uc.default.ultimatecore.gendocs.base - Allows you to use the /gendocs command.
+uc.default.ultimatecore.error.?.base - Allows you to use the /ultimatecore error ? command.
 (Recommended for nobody)<br>
-uc.default.ultimatecore.modules.base - Allows you to use the /modules command.
+uc.default.ultimatecore.error.base - Allows you to use the /ultimatecore error command.
 (Recommended for nobody)<br>
-uc.default.ultimatecore.reload.base - Allows you to use the /reload command.
+uc.default.ultimatecore.gendocs.?.base - Allows you to use the /ultimatecore gendocs ? command.
 (Recommended for nobody)<br>
-uc.default.ultimatecore.resetuser.base - Allows you to use the /resetuser command.
+uc.default.ultimatecore.gendocs.base - Allows you to use the /ultimatecore gendocs command.
 (Recommended for nobody)<br>
+uc.default.ultimatecore.modules.?.base - Allows you to use the /ultimatecore modules ? command.
+(Recommended for nobody)<br>
+uc.default.ultimatecore.modules.base - Allows you to use the /ultimatecore modules command.
+(Recommended for nobody)<br>
+uc.default.ultimatecore.reload.?.base - Allows you to use the /ultimatecore reload ? command.
+(Recommended for nobody)<br>
+uc.default.ultimatecore.reload.base - Allows you to use the /ultimatecore reload command.
+(Recommended for nobody)<br>
+uc.default.ultimatecore.resetuser.?.base - Allows you to use the /ultimatecore resetuser ? command.
+(Recommended for nobody)<br>
+uc.default.ultimatecore.resetuser.base - Allows you to use the /ultimatecore resetuser command.
+(Recommended for nobody)<br>
 uc.fly.fly.base - Allows you to change your own fly state.
 (Recommended for admin)<br>
 uc.fly.fly.others - Allows you to change other player's fly state.
 (Recommended for admin)<br>
+uc.fly.flyspeed.?.base - Allows you to use the /flyspeed ? command.
+(Recommended for nobody)<br>
 uc.fly.flyspeed.base - Allows you to use the /flyspeed command.
 (Recommended for admin)<br>
+uc.fly.speed.?.base - Allows you to use the /speed ? command.
+(Recommended for nobody)<br>
 uc.fly.speed.base - Allows you to use the /speed command.
 (Recommended for admin)<br>
+uc.fly.walkspeed.?.base - Allows you to use the /walkspeed ? command.
+(Recommended for nobody)<br>
 uc.fly.walkspeed.base - Allows you to use the /walkspeed command.
 (Recommended for admin)<br>
 uc.food.food.base - Allows you to use the food command.
 (Recommended for admin)<br>
 uc.food.food.others - Allows you to use the food command on other players.
 (Recommended for admin)<br>